neooblaster/zcl_log_util/README.md

 ### Overloading Log Messages

-This functionality is the most complex of the class and this is the need which lead me to create it.
+This functionality is the most complex of the class, and this is the need that lead me to creating it.

 This feature must be used with parsimony, because rewriting messages is not harmless.
-This a very powerful functionality which is configured thanks to a customizing table.
-So, once in production, issues can became more complex for analysis.
+This is a very powerful functionality configured thanks to a customizing table.
+So, once in production, issues can become more complex for analysis.

-So the programs which use overloading must be well documented in functional and technical documentation (SFD / STD) and as possible in the program using comments.
+So the programs that use overloading must be well documented in functional and technical documentation (SFD / STD) and as possible in the program using comments.

 #### Explanations about overloading feature (Theoretical Part)

-The overloading consist to alter the log message which is registering with method ``log( )`` (also with `message( )`) according to rules set in the customization table.
+The overloading consist of alter the log message that is registering with method ``log( )`` (also with `message( )`) according to rules set in the customization table.